FHIR CI-Build

 Patient.is(FHIR.Patient)

 Understanding the primitive types is critical: FHIR.string is a different type to System.String.
-The FHIR.string type specializes FHIR.Element, and has the properties id, extension, and also the implicit value property that is actually of type of System.String.
+The FHIR.string type specializes FHIR.Element, and has the properties id, extension, and also the implicit value property that is actually of type System.String.

 The evaluation engine will automatically convert the value of FHIR types representing primitives to FHIRPath types when they are used in expressions according to the following mapping: